Bikoil/Magicord/README.md

 | Ralsay       | `commands/ralsay.ts`         | Sends ASCII art of Ralsei saying text                                                          | `@everyone`       |
 | Server Stats | `commands/serverstats.ts`    | Checks stats of the server the bot is currently in                                             | `@everyone`       |

+# Contributing

+:heart: Contributing is heavily apperciated in this project, as of right now, only 1 dev (me) is working on this project, so helping in any way possible is very appreciated, thanks! :heart:

+## Note for contributing
+DO NOT open pull requests in the `main` branch, any pull request done there will need to be moved to the [Magicord-RollRelease](https://github.com/Bikoil/Magicord/tree/Magicord-RollRelease), always open pull requests there.

 ***
 ***